At a glance

-- If you own a Roth IRA or Roth 401(k) and you’ve had the account for at least 5 years, you can withdraw your contributions without paying penalties or taxes.
+- If you own a Roth IRA, you can withdraw your contributions any time without paying penalties or taxes.
 (This only applies to contributions—you’ll still owe taxes and penalties on any earnings if you withdraw them before age 59½.)

 - If you only have traditional retirement accounts, you can access the money through substantially equal periodic payments (SEPPs), a method of withdrawing money that exempts you from early withdrawal penalties.
 Note that once you start SEPPs, you’ll have to keep taking withdrawals until age 59½ or for 5 years, whichever is longer.

 See how an advisor can help